Doctorant-es

 PhD Candidate of Marcel Weber

 I am a PhD candidate in the philosophy of science.
-I received my MA and BA in philosophy from the University of Zurich and I have visited other Universities in Switzerland and abroad, namely the University of Neuchâtel, the University of Basel and Southampton University.
-Currently I am a Visiting Student at the Department of History and Philosophy of Science at the University of Cambridge.
+I received my MA and BA in philosophy from the University of Zurich and I have visited other Universities in Switzerland and abroad, namely the Department of History and Philosophy of Science at the University of Cambridge, Southampton University, the University of Neuchâtel and the University of Basel.

 I am also involved in the Swiss Clinical Trial Organisation (SCTO), a national research infrastructure dedicated to fostering quality and relevance of academic clinical research in Switzerland.
 In my roles as Vice-President of Reatch!
 Research.
 Think.
 Change. and member of the Steering Committee of the Participatory Science Academy at UZH/ETH, I contribute to the future of science communication, citizen science and scientific policy advice in Switzerland.